Property Management Blog

 arizona residenital landlord tenant act arizona law monthly rent payment security deposits rent pay

-During the tenant eviction, a landlord must follow the proper eviction procedures as per the act for it to be successful.
-To begin, the first thing a landlord should do is serve the tenant with proper written notice.
-For nonpayment of rent, for example, a landlord must serve the tenant with a 5-day Notice to Pay or Quit.
+During the eviction, a landlord must follow the proper eviction procedures as per the policy for it to be successful.
+To begin, the first thing an owner should do is serve the renter with proper written notice.
+For nonpayment of rent, for example, you must serve the renter with a 5-day Notice to Pay or Quit.

-This informs that there are 5 days to pay what the tenant owes or they move out.
-If they don’t abide by this notice, a landlord can then file an eviction lawsuit against them in court with an Arizona state law enforcement agency.
+This informs that there are 5 days to pay what the resident owes or they move out.
+If they don’t abide by this, you can then file an eviction lawsuit against them in court with an Arizona state law enforcement agency.

 Bottom Line